 14. Muungano Microfinance Bank PLC:

-In this article we have explained the risk that taxpayers face from financial institutions.
-We have also explained the difference between commercial banks and microfinance banks.
-We have also give you a list of all the banks that are currently operating in the country.
-Incase you want to have a discussion about the risk that your financial institution poses to your tax compliance, feel free to get in touch with us.
+In this article, if you would like to discuss the risk that your financial institution poses to your tax compliance, please note that we have explained the risk that taxpayers face from financial institutions.
+We have also explained the difference between commercial banks and microfinance institutions.
+If you’d like to discuss the risk that your financial institution has to your tax compliance, please feel free to get in touch with us.

 Don’t go without visiting our e-Shop.